-Dogen And Go
+Dogen and Go

-isshoni: Alas, as too often in Western Zen commentaries, disagreements in translation/interpretation of intrinsically difficult texts are worded in a rather aggressive manner … I have no idea which one, if any, is more accurate.
-For what it’s worth, I’ll mention that Tanahashi Kazuaki is a member of the Sōtō school of Zen, which initiated an extensive academic translation of the Shōbōgenzō and other Sōtō texts, namely the Sōtō Zen Text Project ( website), whose works are being published at a slow pace by American scholars.
+isshoni: Alas, as too often in Western commentaries on Zen, disagreements in translation/interpretation of intrinsically difficult texts are worded in a rather aggressive manner … I have no idea which one, if any, is more accurate.
+For what it’s worth, I’ll mention that Tanahashi Kazuaki is a member of the Sōtō school of Zen, which initiated an extensive academic translation of the Shōbōgenzō and other Sōtō texts, namely the Sōtō Zen Text Project ( archived website), whose works are being published at a slow pace by American scholars.
 Their translation of Spring and Autumn still awaits the assignment of translator.

 BobMyers: Saying that something is wrong is not “aggressive”.
 It’s just saying that it’s wrong.
-The Stanford project to translate Dogen (which is now suspended pending completion and collation of all translations for a planned 2020 publication date of Shobo Genzo) was not “initiated” by the Soto Zen Head Office, and Tanahashi being a “member” (whatever that means) of the Soto School has nothing to do with that project, and does not give his translation any added authority.
+The Stanford project to translate Dōgen (which is now suspended pending completion and collation of all translations for a planned 2020 publication date of Shobo Genzo) was not “initiated” by the Sōtō Zen Head Office, and Tanahashi being a “member” (whatever that means) of the Sōtō School has nothing to do with that project, and does not give his translation any added authority.

-Enlightment sought in Zen may not directly compare to aspiring “shodanhood”, but while reading "Zen Mind, Beginner’s Mind (Shunryu Suzuki)", following struck me:
+Enlightenment sought in Zen may not directly compare to aspiring “shodanhood”, but while reading Zen Mind, Beginner’s Mind ( Shunryū Suzuki), the following struck me: